VA00/Generalized-Fermi-Dirac-integrals/README.md

 ./configure CC=icc CFLAGS="-qopenmp -xhost -O3"

 Use of the library is straightforward.
-Simplest "example.c" C code:

-#include <fermidirac.h>
-#include <stdio.h>
-#include <math.h>

-int main()
-{

-  double result;

-  result = Ffermi(4.0,1.0,1.0);

-  printf("%.18lf\n",k,result);

-  return 0;

-}

-Compile with:

-gcc example.c -o example -lm -lfermidirac

-Run:

-./example

-with expected reult:

-114.066877991379016066
+See examples/ subdir.

-To use library in Mathematica, first compile MathLink code (replace 12.1 with your Mathematica $VersionNumber), which is located in doc subdirectory (Fermi-Dirac.tm and Fermi-Dirac.c files).
+To use library in Mathematica, first compile MathLink code (replace 12.1 with your Mathematica $VersionNumber), which is located in examples subdirectory (Fermi-Dirac.tm and Fermi-Dirac.c files).

 /usr/local/Wolfram/Mathematica/12.1/SystemFiles/Links/MathLink/DeveloperKit/Linux-x86-64/CompilerAdditions/mprep Fermi-Dirac.tm -o Fermi-Dirac.tm.c